hydroo/minor-thesis-barriers/README.md

 ## License

 Everything is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0](http://creativecommons.org/licenses/by-nc-sa/4.0) license.

-If this licensing scheme is a problem for your intentions, please mail me.
-I don't have much experience in licensing things like the contents of this repository.
+If this licensing scheme is a problem for your intentions, please contact me.

 ## Misc